Costochondritis

 • testing of thoracic spine, shoulder, neck, and rib movement

-• review of breathing mechanics, posture, and activity load
+• review of breathing mechanics, posture, training load, and work demands

-Scans are not always needed.
-They are more useful when symptoms are unusual, severe, traumatic, or suggest another condition.
+Scans are not always needed for typical costochondritis.
+Imaging may be more useful when symptoms are traumatic, unusual, severe, persistent, or suggest another condition.

-Costochondritis treatment aims to calm irritated chest wall tissues, restore rib and upper-back movement, and gradually rebuild tolerance to breathing, lifting, work, exercise, and daily tasks.
-Most people improve when treatment combines pain relief with load management and progressive exercise.
+Costochondritis treatment aims to settle irritated chest wall tissues, improve rib and upper-back movement, and rebuild tolerance to breathing, lifting, exercise, work, and daily tasks.
+Treatment should match your pain level and the reason symptoms keep returning.

 Pain relief and early management

-• temporary activity modification to reduce repeated irritation
+• short-term activity changes to reduce repeated irritation

 • soft tissue treatment for protective muscle tightness